fxstein/GoProX/docs/feature-planning/issue-73-intelligent-media-management/ISSUE-73-INTELLIGENT_MEDIA_MANAGEMENT.md

 - [ ] Can track feature availability and bug fixes by version
 - [ ] Can show version upgrade recommendations for existing files

+### **Use Case 25: Comprehensive Logging and Traceability**
+**Description**: Provide comprehensive logging with unique identifiers for bidirectional traceability between logs and metadata, enabling complete audit trails and debugging capabilities.

+**Requirements**:
+- Configure logging location and level (file, syslog, cloud, etc.)
+- Use unique identifiers for all entities (storage devices, computers, cameras, media files)
+- Enable bidirectional traceability: logs ↔ metadata
+- Support structured logging with JSON format for machine readability
+- Include contextual information (location, timezone, environment)
+- Provide log rotation and retention policies
+- Enable log search and filtering by identifiers
+- Support correlation of related log entries across operations

+**Validation Criteria**:
+- [ ] Can configure logging location and level per operation
+- [ ] Can trace any media file back to its processing logs using unique identifiers
+- [ ] Can find all log entries for a specific storage device, computer, or camera
+- [ ] Can correlate log entries across multiple operations for a single workflow
+- [ ] Can search logs by unique identifiers and time ranges
+- [ ] Can export log data for external analysis and debugging

 ## Implementation Strategy

 ### Phase 1: Intelligent Detection and Setup